 For Around Your Eyes

-For Your Face, Neck, or Head
+For Your Face, Neck, and Head

 You should use a moisturizer on any part of your body that you shave.
-An alternative to facial moisturizer is to use a moisturizing aftershave, which nourishes the skin and reduces inflammation after shaving.
-Avoid aftershaves with alcohol or menthol.
+Moisturizing aftershaves are a great alternative to face moisturizers.

 For All Over